codemagic-ci-cd/white-label-demo-project/README.md

         }' \
        https://api.codemagic.io/builds
 ```

-## Branching and workflow strategies

-There are many approaches to white labeling and setting up workflows.
-If you haven't already decided on your strategy, you can use our suggested approach which can be found in the documentation [here](https://docs.codemagic.io/knowledge-white-label/white-label-branching-strategies/).

 ## Definitions and anchors
 Check out [this](https://github.com/codemagic-ci-cd/white-label-demo-project/tree/anchors) branch to see how you can use anchors in your `codemagic.yaml` file if you have multiple workflows and you want to avoid repetitions.